How to run the Connect2id server in a Docker container

 /WEB-INF/ directory of its web application archive

-properties into the Docker container at
+with the desired values into the Docker container at

 /etc/c2id/override.properties.
 The injection can be done by means of a

 volume, bind mount or a custom storage driver.
 The steps below use the bind

-4. To run in a container
+1.4 To run a container

-Important: The currently provided Docker image uses host networking, which has no isolation between host and container and is limited to Linux hosts.
+Important: The provided Docker image uses host networking, which has no isolation between host and container and is limited to Linux hosts.

 Pull the latest image from Docker Hub

-docker pull c2id/c2id-server:latest
+docker pull c2id/c2id-server-demo:[version]

 (Optional) Save your custom properties in a override.properties file